github/docs/content/osmand/widgets/info-widgets.md

 {% tip %}

 Install **[OsmAnd Online GPS Tracker](https://play.google.com/store/apps/details?id=net.osmand.telegram)** from Google Play or other source.

-Enable **[OsmAnd Tracker plugin](/osmand/plugins/osmand-tracker)**: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.plugins_screen %} →  OsmAnd Online GPS Tracker %}.
+Enable **[OsmAnd Tracker plugin](/osmand/plugins/osmand-tracker)**: {% data variables.android-values.shared_string_menu %} → {% data variables.android-values.plugins_screen %} →  OsmAnd Online GPS Tracker.

 {% endtip %}

 This is [OsmAnd Tracker plugin](/osmand/plugins/osmand-tracker) widget is used to get quick access to OsmAnd Tracker app and share your location with other people.
-It shows whether connection is online or offline.
-If sharing location is enabled, then time since last successful sending is dispalyed.
+It shows whether connection is online or offline and if sharing location is enabled, then the time since last successful sending is dispalyed.

 ![Tracker widget](/assets/images/docs/widgets/tracker_widget.png)